seeingnft/teia-/Collab-contract-Guide.md

+## DISCLAIMER: Current issue with swapping with a collab contract
+Swapping from collab contracts doesnt work currently.
+For swapping objkts with collab contracts, please use the alternative mirror http://teia.rocks - your swaps will then also appear on http://teia.art - we will work on fixing the issue.

 This article covers how two or more wallets can collaborate to put up a work jointly on teia.art It is based on this video by @ktorn: